BlockchainCommons/Research/papers/bcr-2026-xxx-signing-event-assertions.md

 **© 2026 Blockchain Commons**

 Authors: Christopher Allen, Wolf McNally, Shannon Appelcline<br/>
-Date: February 4, 2026
+Date: February 5, 2026

 ---

 ## Abstract

 A cryptographic signature proves a key signed content.
 It does not prove who holds the key, when signing occurred, or what the signature means.
-This BCR defines predicates for signers to attest these facts, bound to their signatures using the pattern from BCR-2024-009.
+This BCR defines predicates for **signer identity binding** — linking signatures to identity documents (XIDs/DIDs) — using the pattern from BCR-2024-009.

+For signature metadata (time, place, role, commitment, policy), see BCR-2026-XXX Signature Qualifiers.

 ## Status: Draft